-The next example illustrates the difference between sets $S^\delta \times X$, $D$, and $E$.
-We present the sets ${_sE}$ and show that $E$ may not be equal to the union of the sets ${_sE}$ and $\beta_s({_sE})$.
+The next example illustrates the difference between the sets $S^\delta \times X$, $D$, and $E$.
+In particular, we show that $E$ may not be equal to the union of the sets ${_sE}$ and $\beta_s({_sE})$.
 That is, viewed as a partial action, the pair $(\beta,E)$ can be degenerate.

 \begin{exe} Let $S = \{s_1,s_2,t_1,t_2,0\}$ be the semigroupoid of Example \ref{exe:not_markov_1}.
 Then: